TheRoops/FORTRAN_LABWORKS-PPl/README.md

-# FORTRAN_LABWORKS-PPl
+# FORTRAN_LABWORKS-PPL
-This is lab 02  of PPL.
-This repository consists of FORTRAN programs.
+This repository consists of lab works of PPL(Principle of Programming Language) for FORTRAN Programs.